 If you are not satisfied with the informal resolution process or if you wish to raise the matter more formally in the first instance please put your complaint in writing to the Director.

 If you have raised the complaint through the informal process and now wish to pursue a formal written complaint you should normally do so within fifteen working days of the informal resolution process.

 How Public Voice CIC will deal with your complaint about Haringey Circle

-All written complaints will be logged with the Business Manager and kept confidentially for monitoring purposes only.
-You will receive a written acknowledgement within five working days.
+All written complaints will be logged with the Business Manager and kept confidential for monitoring purposes only.
+You will receive a written acknowledgment within five working days.

-Public Voice CIC takes all complaints about Haringey Circle very seriously and will thoroughly investigate your complaint and aim to give you a further detailed written response from the Director within fifteen working days, setting out how the problem has been or will be dealt with and any further action to be taken.
+Public Voice CIC takes all complaints about Haringey Circle very seriously and will thoroughly investigate your complaint.
+Public Voice aims to give you a further detailed written response from the Director within fifteen working days, setting out how the problem has been or will be dealt with and any further action to be taken.

-If, after we have responded you are still not satisfied with the outcome, please write to the Chair of Public Voice who will report the matter to the next Public Voice Board meeting at which the Directors will decide on any further steps required to resolve the situation fully.
+If after we have responded and you are still not satisfied with the outcome, please write to the Chair of Public Voice who will report the matter to the next Public Voice Board meeting at which the Directors will decide on any further steps required to resolve the situation fully.

 Unless there are exceptional circumstances, your appeal should be made within 15 working days of the Director informing you of the outcome of the complaint.

 The appeal will only look at the information used for the original complaint.
 You will succeed on the appeal if there was: